 - Our team can start gathering and preserving key evidence immediately in Mexico, MO

-Step 4: Avoid Discussing Your Mexico, MO Case with Anyone
+Step 4: Don’t Talk About Your Mexico, MO Case

 Don’t discuss your arrest or charges with anyone but your attorney.
 Conversations with friends, coworkers, or even family members can be misinterpreted, and anything shared on social media can be used against you.
 Prosecutors can subpoena texts, posts, and messages.
 To protect your defense, keep quiet and let your legal team at Combs Waterkotte handle all communications on your behalf.